Reignite the Passion for Your Cause!

 |EXCEL||Working with B Corporations

-With the advent of B-corps, there are new ways to engage companies and non-profits.
-Learn what they are looking for and idea to co-market.
+With the advent of B Corporations, there are new ways to engage companies and non-profits.
+Learn what they are looking for and ideas to co-market.

 MID-DAY SESSIONS; 10:50 AM – 1:00 PM